Shellyda/project-communication-infrastructure/first_step/README.md

-## Project First step: UDP File Transfer
+## Project First Step: UDP File Transfer

 This project first step consists of a client and server that transfer files between each other using the UDP protocol.
 The client sends a file to the server, which then sends it back to the client.